coder-shubham/Nexties-HealthBuddy-Agent/README.md

 ## 📌 Project Description

 **Nexties-HealthBuddy-Agent** is an intelligent, agentic healthcare assistant designed to help users assess their symptoms, receive triage-based guidance, and get connected to appropriate medical services—all with empathy, accuracy, and speed.
-This solution leverages the power of **Java SpringBoot**, **LangChain4j**, **Azure OpenAI**, **Azure Cognitive Search (RAG)**, and **Azure Maps** to deliver a privacy-aware, real-time digital health assistant that can scale across use cases.
+This solution leverages the power of **Java SpringBoot**, **LangChain4j**, and **Azure OpenAI** to deliver a privacy-aware, real-time digital health assistant that can scale across use cases.

 ---